Development of a Compton Imager Setup: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have successfully demonstrated a laboratory setup of a Compton imager in the hard X-ray energy range.

 We developed a new system based on simple custom PCBs and an off--shelf PYNQ board to operate the detectors and read out data into an FPGA or a PC.
-With this setup, we achieved detector performance on par with those of \emph{AstroSat} CZTI.
-Our system operates the detectors at a time resolution of $7.5 \mu$s, significantly faster than the $20 \mu$s resolution of CZTI.
-We demonstrated the ability to concurrently read out two detectors with this setup, eliminating the need to serially poll them.
+With this setup, we achieved detector performance on par with those of \asat/CZTI.
+There are two key updates as compared to CZTI.
+First, the $20~\mu$s timing resolution of CZTI would have given us a high chance coincidence background, hence we operate the detectors with a higher time resolution of $7.5~\mu$s.
+Second, detectors in CZTI were polled serially.
+Here, we upgraded the setup and have successfully demonstrated the ability to concurrently read out two detectors, paving the way for concurrent readouts of a larger number of detectors in future experiments.

 We tested the imager by irradiating it with \element{133}{Ba} from four different positions.
 In each case, we could successfully recover the source position from the recorded event data.
 In our tests, we obtain a direction--dependent angular resolution in the range of $\sim 16\degr$ to $\sim 30\degr$.
 The resolution is primarily limited by the ``near field'' location of the source, which is not factored into the reconstruction algorithms.
 The overall angular resolution and reconstruction performance can also be improved by using more advanced position reconstruction algorithms.